guaguanco127/br.utility.mute.1.0/Ableton Max For Live/README.md

 3. For Windows: \Users\[username]\Documents\Ableton\User Library\Presets\Audio Effects\Max Audio Effect

 4. Open Ableton Live.
-On the left-hand side, loove for Max for Live > Max Audio Effect and then the name of this device.
+On the left-hand side, look for Max for Live > Max Audio Effect and then the name of this device.

 5. Either double click on the device, or drag/drop it onto the track where you wish to use it.